slandath/tazama-landscape-v1/README.md

 -   [Interactive Version]
 -   [Adding New Items]
 -   [Corrections]
--   [Non-Updated Items]
+-   [Stale Entries]
 -   [License]
 -   [Formats]
 -   [Installation]
 -   [Vulnerability reporting]

 <!-- Change to the description of your landscape -->
-This landscape is intended as a map to explore the Tazama Project's Ecosystem.
+This landscape maps the Tazama Project's Ecosystem.
 It is modelled after the [Cloud Native Computing Foundation (CNCF) landscape] and based on the same open source code.

 ## Current Version